-Recipe notes: What you will need: Gallon glass container with wide mouth, strainer, and cheesecloth.
+Recipe notes: What you will need: Gallon glass container with a wide mouth, strainer, and cheesecloth.
 Active prep time 10-minutes.
-In active fermentation, 6-days.
+Sprouting and fermentation are 6-days.
 Yields 1-gallon.
-Difficulty level: Fairly easy
+Difficulty level: Easy

 - 3-liters fermented grain water*